Nationwide Block of Suppressor & SBR Tax Restriction Passes In Congress! Registry Block Now Pushed!

 Frequently Asked Questions

-What is the main argument against NFA restrictions on suppressors and SBRs after the tax was removed?
+What is the main legal argument against NFA restrictions on suppressors and SBRs?

-What is the DOJ's justification for maintaining NFA restrictions?
+What is the DOJ's justification for continuing to regulate NFA items without the tax?

-The DOJ argues that NFA restrictions are still valid because the statute imposes a special occupational tax on manufacturers and dealers.
-They also claim the registration system aids tax enforcement and falls under Congress's taxing power and the Commerce Clause.
+The DOJ argues that the NFA restrictions remain valid because the statute still imposes a special occupational tax on manufacturers and dealers, and the registration system forms a 'web of regulation' that aids tax enforcement and falls under Congress's taxing power and the Commerce Clause.

-What action have members of Congress taken regarding NFA regulations?
+What action have members of Congress taken regarding the DOJ's stance on NFA items?

 Related News